Evolution of progenitors for electron capture supernovae: Results

 \subsubsection{The hydrogen burning stage}

-The duration of core hydrogen burning is 1.74$\times10^7$ yr.
-In this stage, convection develops in the central region due to the luminosity generated by the CNO-cycle.
-Core hydrogen burning continuously shifts to shell hydrogen burning as the central hydrogen burns out, while the H-depleted core contracts and is heated up by the release of the gravo-thermal energy.
+The duration of core H burning is 1.74$\times10^7$ yrs.
+In this stage, convection develops in the central region owing to the luminosity generated by the CNO-cycle.
+Core H burning continuously shifts to shell H burning as the central hydrogen burns out, while the H-depleted core contracts and is heated by the release of gravo-thermal energy.
 The increasing luminosity in the outer shell burning region expands and cools the envelope.
-As the opacity increases, the convectively unstable region emerges at the surface.
-The base of the convective region extends inward, then the star becomes a red giant.
+As the opacity increases, a convectively unstable region emerges at the surface.
+The base of the convective region extends inward, and the star becomes a red giant.
 When the first dredge-up episode occurs, $^{14}$N, the second main product of the CNO-cycle, is dredged up to the surface.
-Surface composition of these isotopes at the end of this episode are summarized in Table \ref{t_surf}.
+Surface composition of CNO isotopes at the end of this episode are summarized in Table \ref{t_surf}.